 This is known as metallosis.
 This can cause a whole host of unwanted complications and side effects in patients.
 With the BHR, it seemed to affect women at a much higher rate.

 In June, 2015, Smith and Nephew withdrew the BHR from the market due to a high level of failure – and seemingly disproportionately affecting female patients.

-The attorneys at SMA Law Group understand that you may have many questions about what went wrong with your hip replacement and how you can hold the negligent manufacturer responsible for your injuries.
+The attorneys at SMT Legal understand that you may have many questions about what went wrong with your hip replacement and how you can hold the negligent manufacturer responsible for your injuries.

 We can help you determine whether you should file a claim and the types of damages you may be eligible to collect.
 We offer free case evaluations and never charge fees unless we win your case.

 We don’t get paid unless you get paid.